erpc-io/eRPC/NOTES.md

    have different names in the upstream `libibverbs-dev` used by Ubuntu DPDK.
    For example, headers for multi-packet RQs are in `verbs_exp.h` in Mellanox OFED, but in `mlx5dv.h` in `ibverbs-providers`.
+ * DPDK does not allow loopback.
+(Strangely, loopback works with Mellanox's Raw Ethernet transport, but not with DPDK, which internally uses Raw.
+This could because all QPs in the mlx5 PMD use the same device context, whereas eRPC's RawTransport uses separate device contexts.)
+A machine with multiple ports is needed unit-test with DPDK.
  * eRPC does not work in Azure as of August 2018: The DPDK driver for ConnectX-3 NICs does not support any flow steering filters.
 It might be possible to use ConnectX-3 NICs in Ethernet mode with Mellanox's Raw transport, but the